 This article brought to you by Aleana’s Bridal store, Bergen County, NJ

-Whats new for the upcoming season?
+What’s new for the upcoming season?

 Regarding the Silhouettes, trends in the bridal industry have taken a more elegant and minimalistic turn.
 On the runway, minimal wedding gowns with elegant lines that accentuate the figure are becoming quite popular in the Spring 2014 season.
 These dresses are made of white silk satin and have no embellishments.
 The cut of the garment is the focus of the dress.

 Another trend regarding silhouettes is the column shape.
 Many designer gowns on the runway for the spring/ summer 2014 season can be seen with this type of silhouette that emphasizes an hourglass figure.
 With long, form-fitting dresses, there is usually an emphasis on the waist.
-Lines bellows the knee have been seen to be tapered or have a gentle flare.
+Lines bellow the knee have been seen to be tapered or have a gentle flare.
 A-line trains add drama to this sleek silhouette.

 Vintage inspired gowns continue to gain popularity.
-Many dresses on the runway for this upcoming season were designed with lace and a vintage inspired feel.
+Many dresses on the runway for this upcoming season were designed with lace and vintage inspired feel.
 Regarding the silhouette of this gown, the vintage trend favors a ladylike silhouette that has found to reference the silhouettes popular in the 1950s.
-Many of these gowns designed with an illusion necklines and deep-v necklines.
+Many of these gowns designed with illusion necklines and deep-v necklines.